-The application packet consists of the following forms, whcih must be filled out in their entirity and returned to the Winnebago County Department of Human Services for review before further action is taken.
-Once the completed application packet has been received it may take up to 60 days to finish the licensing process.
+After you have reviewed the information and would like to take the next step, please contact the Placement Resource Supervisor at (920) 236-4658 for a brief phone conversation and to receive an application packet.
+The packet consists of the following forms, which must be filled out in their entirety and returned to Winnebago County Department of Human Services for review before a foster care coordinator is assigned.
+Once the completed application packet has been received it may take 60 days or longer to finish the licensing process.

 A background check will be conducted by the agency and includes: national fingerprint check with FBI, State of Wisconsin Caregiver background check, domestic violence history, child protective services history, juvenile delinquency history, and Department of Motor Vehicle license verification.

-The home study, also known as a Foster Family Assessment (FFA), consists of several hours of face-to-face contact with each parent and some additional time with each child in the family.
-The assessment tool is comprised of several categories: History, Adult Functioning, Marital/Domestic Partner relationships, Birthparent and foster child Viewpoints, Family Relationships, Physical/Social Environment, General Parenting, Preperation for Fostering, Commitment and Family Resources.
+The home study, also known as a SAFE Study, consists of several hours of face-to-face contact with each parent and some additional time with each child in the family.
+The assessment tool is comprised of several categories: History, Adult Functioning, Marital/Domestic Partner relationships, Birthparent and foster child Viewpoints, Family Relationships, Physical/Social Environment, General Parenting, Preparation for Fostering, Commitment and Family Resources.
 Each category has subheadings that are individually rated.
 The assessment also includes a social history component and other demographic information about the home and household.
-Based on the results of the assessment, the licensor will make final recommendations about licensure as well as a support plan outlining any remaining needs that need to be met by the family prior to licensure.
+Based on the results of the assessment, the Foster Care Coordinator will make final recommendations about licensure as well as a support plan outlining any remaining items that need to be met by the family prior to licensure.

 Click here for Training Information